Breaking Down Barriers - JFSSD

 photo of Spshelle Rutledge

-Spshelle Rutledge (she/her/hers) is the Outreach Coordinator for the African American/Black Community.
+Spshelle Faith Gordon (she/her/hers) is the Program Supervisor and Mental Health Outreach and Education Coordinator for the African American/Black Community.
 She is a Marine Corps veteran who specializes in mental health and public health.
 Outside of work, Spshelle enjoys time with loved ones and volunteering.

 Grace Sesma

 Grace Sesma (she/her/hers), is the Mental Health Outreach Coordinator for the Native American Community.
-She is of Yaqui descent and serves on the Yaquis of Southern California Council.
-She is a cultural practitioner with a background in mental health and traditional cultural practices.
-She is passionate about her family, culture, and community and is a member of the Kumeyaay-led Kanap Kuahan Coalition, the Academy of Integrative Health & Medicine BIPOC committee, and serves on the DEI Council of the Consciousness & Healing Initiative.
+She is a cultural practitioner of Yaqui descent with a background in mental health and traditional cultural practices.
+She serves on the Yaquis of Southern California Council and DEI Council of the Consciousness & Healing Initiative.
+She’s also a member of the Kumeyaay-led Kanap Kuahan Coalition and the Academy of Integrative Health & Medicine BIPOC committee.
 Outside of work, she enjoys spending time with her family, painting, beading, and being in nature.

 We’re here to help you take the next step